Cristian-Sknz/kashi-extension/README.md

 - [ ] Loading indicating that romanization is taking place.
 - [ ] Option to disable romanization
 - [ ] Follow the browser extension design pattern
+- [ ] Support for Russian, Chinese and Korean lyrics.

 ## Installation